How Much Money Are Veterans Getting for the 3M Lawsuit?

 • Operation Enduring Freedom (2001–2014)

-• You were issued and used 3M Combat Arms earplugs during your service.
+• Veterans must demonstrate that they were issued and used 3M Combat Arms earplugs during their service.

-• You experienced hearing loss or tinnitus that can be linked to your use of the earplugs.
+• Claimants need to provide medical records confirming hearing loss or tinnitus directly linked to their use of the earplugs.

-To strengthen your case, you should prepare the following documentation:
+To strengthen your case, it is vital to prepare the following:

 • Service Records: Proof of service showing your use of 3M Combat Arms Earplugs during your time in the military.